We’re in a Book Club: Let’s Read “Julián Is a Mermaid"

 Love plays double duty with her debut children’s book and also serves as the illustrator for the award-winning story.
 To make her illustrations jump off the page, Love used a heavy brown paper with gouache, a chalk-like watercolor.
 Some of her favorite illustrators include Maurice Sendak, Hillary Knight, and Shel Silverstein.

 Want more from Love?
 See what Julián and his Abuela are up to in the sequel, Julián At The Wedding.

 Let’s Chat → Book Discussion Questions

-Finished with the book and want to talk about it?
+Finished with the book and want to talk about it with your child?
 Us too!
-These discussion questions will help you get the conversation going.
+These discussion questions will help you get the conversation going in your family.

 Julián thinks his Abuela will be disappointed when she sees him transform into his true mermaid self.
 To Julián’s surprise, her reaction is quite the opposite.
 Abuela accepts and supports him fully.
 Who supports you, and what do they do that makes you feel supported?

 2. Seeing the mermaids lets Julián see his true self.
 How would you describe your true self?
 Who are the people in your life that help you see your true self?